Story at a glance:

 LPO initiated an effort to reimagine an old coal-fired power plant in Longyearbyen as an industrial monument, opening it up as an accessible, artistic attraction and cultural arena for the public on Svalbard.
 The FOSSIL project seeks to preserve and bring a new and different life to the power station, which has stood virtually untouched since its closure in the early 1980s.
 The project is a collaboration between LPO, the local council in Longyearbyen, Riksantikvaren (the directorate of cultural heritage), and others, including those working in tourism.
 “We wanted to show what kind of activities and cultural things and beautiful spaces we could use this building for,” Vatn says.

 Longyearbyen has a long history as a coal mining town, dating back to 1906 when John Munro Longyear—the settlement’s namesake—started the industry.
-All but one mine in remote Svalbard has ceased operations, and Gruve (mine) 7 was set to cease production by summer 2025 as part of area’s ongoing effort to reduce carbon dioxide emissions.
+All but one mine in remote Svalbard has ceased operations, and Gruve (mine) 7 was set to cease production by summer 2025 as part of the area’s ongoing effort to reduce carbon dioxide emissions.

 “It’s very difficult,” Vatn says.
 “The coal we have been using until now produces a high percentage of CO2.
 We were like the dirtiest people in the whole of Norway because our CO2 is so large per person.
 But the coal is here in Longyearbyen, so the coal extraction is already taking place.”
-While she describes its removal on Svalbard as “wounds in the landscape” she recognizes it both as a local resource and for its cultural significance.
+While she describes its removal on Svalbard as “wounds in the landscape,” she recognizes it both as a local resource and for its cultural significance.
 And compared to global CO2 emissions, what’s experienced on Svalbard she says is very small.

 Still, she says the community must commit to finding more sustainable systems, though the challenges are significant.
 Vatn says windmills can harm the birds (a solution near Isfjord Radio Adventure Hotel, a 55-mile boat ride away, is being considered that is lower to the ground), and some view them as an eyesore, while solar panels can be difficult to work with in a place of sometimes total darkness.